Greg Pence: Tenure

-In January 2021 in the aftermath of the insurrection at the Capitol and despite the rioters' chants of "Hang Mike Pence," Greg Pence voted to side with Trump and reject the Pennsylvania votes which swung the election to Biden.
+In January 2021 in the aftermath of the insurrection at the Capitol and despite the rioters threatening to hang Mike Pence, Greg Pence voted to side with Trump and reject the Pennsylvania votes which swung the election to Biden.

 In May 2021, Pence voted against a House bill establishing a January 6 commission, accusing Speaker Nancy Pelosi and Democrats of partisan plans to use the commission to carry out the "political execution of Donald Trump".
 The bill passed.

 In August 2022, Pence criticized President Joe Biden for forgiving up to $10,000 of student loan debt for eligible borrowers.
 Pence was criticized for hypocrisy because he had $79,441 of debt from his PPP loan forgiven.